Inner Forest

 Dale i Sunnfjord, Norway

-A connection to the fjords landscape- by collecting up materials from the forest floor, mainly pine cones, a material that acquires a symbolic connotation and carefully stacking them to make an enclosure that wraps the viewer in the textures of the forest while directing the view upward, through the canopy to open sky.
+An inner connection to theFjords landscape- by collecting up seed-material from the forest ground, mainly pine cones, a material that acquires a symbolic connotation to the landscape, and carefully stacking them to make an enclosure that wraps the viewer in the textures of the forest while directing the view upward, through the canopy to open sky.

 The piece is reflective of the process of building, in which the architects walked through the mossy, mist-held pine groves selecting thousands of cones, ‘the seeds of the forest’ to make a ‘hand-made natural skin.’